Zudoku

 Ctrl + ] Ctrl + C

-To disconnect, simply kill the tunnel command with ctrl-C
+To disconnect, kill the tunnel command with ctrl-C.

-We use kraft cloud tunnel only when a service doesn't support TLS and is not HTTP-based (we use TLS/SNI to determine the correct instance to send traffic to).
-Also note that tunnel command is not needed when connecting via an instance's private IP/FQDN, ie, when a Memcached instance is used as a backend to another instance that acts as a frontend and which does support TLS.
+This guide uses kraft cloud tunnel only when a service doesn't support TLS and isn't HTTP-based (TLS/SNI determines the correct instance to send traffic to).
+Also note that the tunnel command isn't needed when connecting via an instance's private IP/FQDN.
+For example when a Memcached instance serves as a cache server to another instance that acts as a frontend and which does support TLS.

 kraft cloud instance list